 1923 Lionel Barrymore stars in David Belasco's Laugh, Clown, Laugh!, the Pagliacci-like story of a middle-aged clown who adopts a young girl, but later, as she grows into womanhood, finds his feelings for her are growing into love, just as she is falling for a boy her own age.
 The classic weeper runs 133 performances at the Belasco Theatre and is made into a film with Lon Chaney.

 1951 John Van Druten's play I Am a Camera stages the story of Sally Bowles, the Berlin cabaret singer first introduced in Christopher Isherwood's stories, who is later musicalized in Cabaret.
 Julie Harris stars as Sally in the non-musical drama which runs 214 performances at the Empire Theatre.

 1968 Morning, Noon and Night, three avant-garde plays by Israel Horovitz, Terrence McNally, and Leonard Melfi respectively, opens at the Henry Miller Theatre.
 Theodore Mann directs the 52 performances.
 The cast includes Robert Klein and Sorrell Booke.

 1978 What are Porno Stars at Home like?
 Leonard Melfi's play highlights a birthday party with imaginary guests from that industry.
 It runs two months Off-Broadway at the Courtyard Playhouse.

 2000 In a collaboration, Moisés Kaufman and the Tectonic Theater Project traveled to Laramie, Wyoming to interview folks about the 1998 murder of Matthew Shepard.
-The resulting show, The Laramie Project, is presented in Laramie for the first time, following runs at the Denver Center Theatre Company and Off-Broadway's Union Square Theatre.
+The resulting play, The Laramie Project, is presented in Laramie for the first time, following runs at the Denver Center Theatre Company and Off-Broadway's Union Square Theatre.
 Gay university student Shepard was beaten to death on the outskirts of town.
 The crime sparked outrage, debate, and mourning around the world.
 Many residents are represented in the show and are expected to show up to see how Kaufman, his co-writers, and actors present them.

 2007 A settlement is reached in a 19-day stagehands’ strike against most Broadway shows, which is estimated to have cost the theatre industry and the New York economy nearly $40 million.